Think Forward.

 The Fool

-One day the biggest ape was walking a lonely path leading to the top of a hill when he saw an emaciated man sitting bellow a dead tree.
+One day the biggest ape was walking a lonely path leading to the top of a hill when he saw an emaciated man sitting below a dead tree.
 His clothes were in tatters and yet his eyes glew with the intensity of emptiness.
 "Strange", thought the biggest ape. - "Come", said the man as the biggest ape came closer to him.
 "I have news for you."
 "Let me tell you of the dreadful place called life", continued the old man.
 "Dreadful indeed it is, and full of sorrow, for life is suffering.
 I know for I have been cursed with intellect and discernment.
 I teach it for I hold compassion into my heart, and suffer for it dearly for I am but compassion.
 The truth.
 Happiness is the glow of the feeble minded, the madness of the blind.
 I know, I know, because..." -"Hum.", grunted the biggest ape without skipping a step.
 He was busy.
 At the top of the hill he heard a strange noise from behind and turned back.
 Instead of one old man, they were now many around the dead tree.
-All in tattered clothes, with glowing eyes looking at each other, backs turned to world.
+All in tattered clothes, with glowing eyes looking at each other, backs turned to the world.
 "Let me tell you of the dreadful place called life..." he heard them say to each other.
 "Fools.
 I am busy."
 Thus spake Apathustra.